Taufique4105/audacity-assessment/README.md

-# audacity-assessment
-This project will cover the test automation tasks provided by Audacity IT Solutions; where I'll be using cypress with node and other standards.
+This project will cover the test automation tasks on QA Brains Practice site; where I'll be using cypress with node and other standards.

 Dependencies :
 install node.js, npm, cypress